By Maria Zain

 Faith in a Modern World…

-Kindness and gratitude come from humility and they are amongst those virtues that we need to favor, if we wish for Allah to favor us with his blessings.
+Kindness and gratitude come from humility and they are amongst those virtues that we need to favour, if we wish for Allah to favour us with his blessings.

 Taken with slight editorial modifications from onislam.net.